jorgegv/rage1/README.md

   ├── rage1
   └── z88dk
   ```
-* Execute the following to compile and run the demo game with FUSE (Unix
+* Move to the RAGE1 directory and execute the following to compile and run the demo game with FUSE (Unix
 Spectrum Emulator):
   ```
   source env.sh